-EMC Metals has no History of Mineral Production or Mining Operations no assurance that any property of the Company will ever be brought to a stage where tungsten and gold resources can profitably be produced therefrom.
-Factors which may limit the ability of the Company to produce tungsten and gold resources from its properties include, but are not limited to, the spot prices of tungsten and gold, availability of additional capital and financing and the nature of any mineral deposits.
+EMC Metals has no History of Mineral Production or Mining Operations

+The Company has never had tungsten producing properties.
+There is no assurance that commercial quantities of tungsten and other specialty metals will be discovered at the Properties or other future properties nor is there any assurance that the Company's exploration program thereon will yield positive results.
+Even if commercial quantities of tungsten and/or other specialty metals are discovered, there can be no assurance that any property of the Company will ever be brought to a stage where tungsten and/or other specialty metals resources can profitably be produced therefrom.
+Factors which may limit the ability of the Company to produce these metals from its properties include, but are not limited to, the spot prices of tungsten and/or other specialty metals, availability of additional capital and financing and the nature of any mineral deposits.